rajveer100704/ZeroExec/README.md

 *Built for security-first systems, modern DevOps workflows, and controlled remote execution.*

 ## 🧪 System Validation Report (Staff Review)

+## Use Case: AI Agent Execution Engine

+ZeroExec can be used as a backend execution layer for:
+- Running LLM-generated code safely
+- Executing tool-calling workflows in AI agents
+- Automating multi-step pipelines with isolation and monitoring

 ### ✅ Summary
 ZeroExec was tested across functional, stress, and failure scenarios.
 The system demonstrates strong guarantees in security, process isolation, and session lifecycle management.